uschpc/webportal-netlify-gatsby/src/user-guides/data-management.md

 There are three methods of data transfer that we recommend for use with CARC systems: **command line tools**, **graphical user interfaces (GUIs)**, and the **Globus web interface**.

+> Note: Users have access to two dedicated, high-speed data transfer nodes at hpc-transfer1.usc.edu and hpc-transfer2.usc.edu.

 ### Command line tools

 Researchers experienced with the command line can use command line tools to transfer data between their computers and CARC storage systems.
 Tools such as `sftp`, `rsync`, and `scp` can be used to efficiently transfer files.